NickHM05/Nick-s-Coding-Quiz-for-Begginer-Developers/readME.md

         USE A LOCAL STORAGE not a requirement but it helps you to store a high score

-    Change loadquiz so that it not only appears when the answers are deselected.

-    Timer needs to be set to global instead of local to start quiz

 # Beginner Developer Code Quiz

 ## Description